-Question Answer Marks Question 3 Interpretation/Approach The main interpretation is that the Truman Doctrine was misconceived/an error, and that Truman/the US can be blamed for worsening Cold War tensions.
-Showing understanding of the Big Message will involve discussion of both these aspects.
-The extract argues that the Doctrine served to signal the defeat of American diplomacy and launched a new struggle.
-The writer does not suggest that the United States should simply have ignored Soviet expansion, but still believes that the Doctrine was a self-defeating overreaction.
-In its sharply critical approach to the Doctrine and Truman's policies in general, the extract signals a clearly revisionist stance.
-Some candidates may, less persuasively, see it as post-revisionist as it also contains elements of criticism of the Soviet Union, but this cannot be credited as more than L3.
-Any other label will be no more than L3.
-Marks 40 Glossary: Traditional/Orthodox interpretations of the Cold War were generally produced early after WW2.
+Question Answer Marks 3 Interpretation/Approach The main interpretation is that by 1947 the western world was seriously threatened by Communist expansion, and the United States had no choice but to contain it through the Truman Doctrine (i.e. that the Communists were an existential threat, and the United States was virtuous in its resistance to that threat).
+Showing understanding of the Big Message will involve 40 discussion of both these aspects.
+The historian's interpretation is clearly traditional/orthodox in approach, perceiving the United States as the defender of democracy against the threat of Communist takeover.
+The fact that the interpretation understands the problems involved in Truman's decision, yet still supports it, underlines its orthodox character.
+Some answers are likely to perceive the second paragraph as critical of the United States, and see the interpretation as revisionist, or post-revisionist (i.e. both supportive and critical of the United States); this is to be awarded L3 at best.
+Glossary: Traditional/Orthodox interpretations of the Cold War were generally produced early after the Second World War.
 They blame the Soviet Union and Stalin's expansionism for the Cold War.
 Revisionist historians challenged this view and shifted more of the focus onto the United States, generally through an economic approach which stressed the alleged aim of the United States to establish its economic dominance over Europe.
 Post-revisionists moved towards a more balanced view in which elements of blame were attached to both sides.
 Since the opening of the Soviet archives post-1990 there has been a shift to attributing prime responsibility to Stalin - a post-post-revisionist stance which often seems very close to the traditional view.
 What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.